top of page

 STRATEGIC PLANNING AND CAPACITY BUILDING

 3. Cross-Functional Collaboration.
-Aligning and monitoring business objectives through cross-functional collaboration activities promotes synergy and accountability, leading to more efficient and effective strategy implementation.
+Aligning and monitoring business objectives through cross-functional activities promotes synergy and accountability, leading to more efficient and effective strategy implementation.

 4. PresentationsEffective communication of progress updates and strategic recommendations to senior leadership and stakeholders is essential for maintaining transparency and support.